 Consider Security in Each Stage of Development

 Whatever methodology you use to write your software, make sure that your team thinks about security from the beginning.
-Apply secure design patterns and programming practices at every stage of development, and test your app against attacks.
+Apply secure design patterns and programming practices at every stage of development, and test your solution against attacks.
 Here are several things you can do to improve security throughout the development process: